jdgies/Course3Assignment/CodeBook.md

   - and body linear acceleration and angular velocity were derived in time to obtain jerk (Jerk)

 The included set of variables that were estimated from these signals are:
-- mean(): Mean value
+- mean: Mean value
-- std(): Standard deviation
+- std: Standard deviation
-- meanFreq(): Weighted average of the frequency components to obtain a mean frequency
+- meanFreq: Weighted average of the frequency components to obtain a mean frequency

 Additional vectors obtained by averaging the signals in a signal window sample.
-These are used on the angle() variable:
+These are used on the angle variable:
 - gravityMean
 - tBodyAccMean
 - tBodyAccJerkMean